When Human Flamethrowers Speak

 “what we’ve seen at the Kamloops Indian Residential School is really indicative”

 What did we see at Kamloops Indian Residential School?
 We saw a GPR scan of an apple orchard near the school detect soil anomalies and, despite no excavation carried out to confirm the nature of those soil anomalies, the country heard about a mass grave of 215 children.
 GPR can only detect anomalies, it cannot confirm the presence of human remains.
 Only an excavation can confirm human remains.
 The Kamloops Indian Band received $12 million dollars to excavate and failed to do so and diverted the money to other endeavours.
 Apparently the band doesn’t have to excavate because the knowledge keepers know things and we will all have to accept that.
 So, what’s that fraudulent activity indicative of, reader?
 We can speculate, can’t we?
+With physical proof of a mass murder the accusations stand as blood libel.
+That’s also TRUTH.

 So certainly we have to call it out and we have to keep...especially our government officials accountable to what they’re saying.